Team-Jag/Do-or-die-fitness-tracker/Portfolio/SystemDesign.md

 Our initial [User Story video](../Portfolio/Images/paper_prototype_video.mp4) demonstrates our initial prototype, prior to customer interaction and feedback from our peers.

-![Do Or Die System Design](/Portfolio/Images/M5Images/loadingScreenCollage.jpg)
+![Do Or Die System Design](/Portfolio/Images/M5Images/loadingScreenCollage.jpg) The starting screen was replaced with a more professional logo, following user feedback.

 ![Do Or Die System Design](/Portfolio/Images/M5Images/screenCollage.jpg)

 ![Do Or Die System Design](/Portfolio/Images/M5Images/statsCollage.jpg)

 ![Do Or Die System Design](/Portfolio/Images/M5Images/campaignShopCollage.jpg)

 ## e.
 Details of the communication protocols in use (including a rational for your choice)